AbhishekKantharia/AbhishekKantharia/README.md

-I am a Aspiring Software Engineer/Developer.
-And, my contributions include:
+I am a Aspiring working professional.
+And, my contributions will include:

 1) Helping with the design and development of software
 2) Testing and debugging software to keep it optimized